Seven Major Mistakes to Avoid in Your

 by Adele Sommers

-Sick and tired of boring slide presentations?
-You’re in good company!
-Many people don’t yet know what’s required to create a truly effective slide show, and are equally turned off by viewing the ones that other people produce.
+Sick and tired of mind-melting slide shows?
+If so, you’re in good company!
+Many people don’t yet know what’s required to create a truly effective slide presentation, and are equally turned off by the ones other people produce.

 What are some of the common complaints you hear about the slide shows you typically attend, whether for business, technical, scientific, social, philanthropic, or academic purposes?
 How about...